hadarge/yoshi/CONTRIBUTING.md

 ```

 ### Adding a Template
+Create two directories:

+* `packages/create-yoshi-app/templates/<template-name>`

+* `packages/create-yoshi-app/templates/<template-name>-typescript`

+Specify them in the following file:

+* `packages/create-yoshi-app/src/projects.js`

-Create a directory in `packages/create-yoshi-app/templates/<template-name>` and another one for typescript `packages/create-yoshi-app/templates/<template-name>-typescript`.
-It will be tested automatically in the `E2E` suite.
+It will be added to the templates you can choose when running `create-yoshi-app` and will be tested automatically in the `e2e` suite.

 For details about the templating and more see [create-yoshi-app](./packages/create-yoshi-app/README.md)